The world is changing at

 "I feel totally cleansed

-even though I didn't realize how impure and blemished I was.
-What a
+and I didn't even realize how impure and blemished I was.
+A huge

 those folks and believed all the lies they fed me.
 I can't believe how

 immersed I was in that awful, rotten, degenerate, swampy culture!
 I